Financial-Times/grunt-origami-demoer/README.md

 ##Usage

-1. `npm install grunt`
+1. `npm install grunt grunt-origami-demoer grunt-contrib-watch --save-dev`
-2. `npm install grunt-origami-demoer`
-3. [optional] `npm install grunt-contrib-watch`
-    For ease of reuse steps 1 - 3 should be encapsulated in the `devDependencies` property of your module's `package.json` file
+1. If your module uses javascript you will alos need to run `npm install browserify debowerify --save-dev`

-4. In your module's root directory add a `Gruntfile.js` with something like the following content
+1. In your module's root directory add a `Gruntfile.js` with something like the following content

     	module.exports = function(grunt) {